BogdanovTimm/NotesOblivion/💻 IT/Linux/Files and Folders/facl.md

 #                  Code

-`get facl xFOLDERx` - shows current facl-rights for a given folder
+`getfacl xFOLDERx` - shows current facl-rights for a given folder

 `setfacl -b xFOLDERx` - removes current facl-rights for a given folder